Macadamia Oil For Hair – Benefits And How To Use

 Macadamia Oil Vs. Avocado Oil

 Avocado oil has recently grown popular in the beauty industry, but research supporting its efficacy is limited.
 However, it has a rich nutrient profile with components such as ascorbic acid, niacin, retinol, oleic acid, and other bioactive compounds that offer a number of health benefits.
-It also has anti-inflammatory, antimicrobial, and antioxidant properties that may ensure good overall hair and scalp health (10).
+It also has anti-inflammatory, antimicrobial, and antioxidant properties.
+Therefore, using avocado oil for hair may ensure good overall hair and scalp health (10).
 Macadamia oil, on the other hand, may help strengthen the hair and make the hair soft.
 However, there is only anecdotal evidence to support this claim.

 These two oils can be used for different hair care purposes.
 If you want a daily, lightweight, conditioning oil, macadamia oil is better.
 But if you want something to soothe stressed hair in a more elaborate routine, avocado oil may be the right fit.